AnywhereSoftware/B4X_Forum_Resources/B4X/Tutorials/[XUI] xGauges and xGaugesRect Classes and Libraries/readme.md

 Don’t copy the xGauges.xml nor the xGaugesRect.xml file to the AdditionalLibraries folder, copy them in another folder for all b4xlib xml files.
 Example: AdditionlLibraries\B4XlibXMLFiles
 The xGauges.xml and the xGaugesRect.xml file are for help purposes and are useful with the B4X [Help Viewer](https://www.b4x.com/android/forum/threads/b4x-help-viewer.46969/) or the [B4XObjectBrowser](https://www.b4x.com/android/forum/threads/b4a-b4i-b4j-and-b4r-api-documentation-b4x-object-browser.25682/#content).
-The xGauges.xml and the xGaugesRect.xmland file were generated with this tool: [b4xlib - XML generation](https://www.b4x.com/android/forum/threads/b4x-xml2map-simple-way-to-parse-xml-documents.74848/)
+The xGauges.xml and the xGaugesRect.xml file were generated with this tool: [b4xlib - XML generation](https://www.b4x.com/android/forum/threads/b4x-xml2map-simple-way-to-parse-xml-documents.74848/)

 **Current versions:
 xGauges.b4xlib Version 2.0
-xGaugesRect.b4xlib Version 1.2**
+xGaugesRect.b4xlib Version 1.3**

 Having seen this thread [fuel gauge](https://www.b4x.com/android/forum/threads/fuel-gauge.98724/#post-622800), it challenged me and I wrote this CustomView xGauges Class.
 It works on all three products: B4A, B4i and B4J.